didrocks/website/content/blog/ubuntu-focal-zfs.6.md

 The service will notify systemd once it’s ready and take the incoming request which is pending on the socket once activated.
 After a minute of idling without any new requests, it will stop.

-If no socket was created and you execute zsysd manually, the daemon will attempt to create one and refuse to start if it can’t.
+If no socket was created and you execute `zsysd` manually, the daemon will attempt to create one and refuse to start if it can’t.

 ### Early bootup

-We are using zfs new generator to speed up the boot process, which generates .mount files to let systemd mounting the path as requested:
+We are using zfs new generator to speed up the boot process, which generates .mount files and let systemd mounting the path when required:

 ```sh
 $ ls /run/systemd/generator/*.mount